stigtsp/jfpg/README.md

 Symmetric encryption invoked by the -c option uses scrypt as a key derivation function.
 The optional "rounds" parameter determines both the amount of time and memory consumed by scrypt.
 It is used to derive the scrypt N parameter, where N = 2^rounds.
 The default is 18, thus N = 2^18 if the user doesn't specify the number of rounds.
-This results in 256 MB of RAM and about 1 second for each password entry on an i5-540M.
 The minimum number for the rounds option is 16 and the maximum is 25.
-Increasing this parameter by one doubles the RAM usage, thus a value of 16 will use 64 MB, 17 will use 128 MB, etc.
+Increasing this by one doubles RAM usage.

 Threat Model